vedph/cadmus-itinera/Readme.md

 Once the ranges have been selected by picking them from genres and/or entering them, users must specify the layout for each poem.

 ## History

+### 6.1.0

+- 2023-09-06: removed redundant `Assertion` from `ReferencedText`.
+Now the assertion already appears in the asserted composite ID representing the referenced text's target work.

 ### 6.0.9